kirandash/Python/django_react_tourism_project/readme.md

 1. We will use useState, useEffect hooks in OnHold.js component.
 2. **useState hook**: The new React hook that replaces setState and this.state = {}.
 And use `setVariablename` instead of `this.setState({ variablename })`.
 3. **useEffect hook**: New React hook that replaces `componentWillMount` and `componentWillUnmount`.

+### 5.4 Refactoring a higher order component to use hooks
+1. we will useState hook in FieldValidation.js
+2. Implement useValidation hook from FieldValidation.js in FormField.js component.
+Call validate method and render ErrorDisplay component.
+3. In checkout page, use FormFieldUsingHooks instead of ValidatedFields.